Qiskit/qiskit/.github/CONTRIBUTING.rst

 `page <https://quantumexperience.ng.bluemix.net/qx/account/advanced>`_  and
 register an account.

-By default, and if there is no user credentials available.
-If user credentials are found, in that cases it use them to make the network requests.
+By default if no user credentials are available the tests are skipped.
+But, if user credentials are found, in that cases it use them to make the network requests.

-How and which tests are executed is controlled by a environment variable ``QISKIT_TESTS``.
-The options are (where ``uc_available = True`` if the user credentials are available, and ``False`` otherwise):
+How and which tests are executed is controlled by an environment variable, ``QISKIT_TESTS``:

 +-----------------+--------------------------------------------------------------------------------------------------------------------+-----------+
 |  Option         | Description                                                                                                        | Default   |